sunilkmaurya/DualNetGNN_large/README.md

 # DualNetGNN_large

 Implementation of Dual-Net GNN for large graph datasets from LINKX paper.
 For details, please refer to our [short paper](https://dl.acm.org/doi/10.1145/3511808.3557543).
+Full paper is accepted and will be online soon.

 Implementation for small graph datasets is available at [this](https://github.com/sunilkmaurya/DualNetGNN) repository.